Frequently Asked Questions

 What is dementia care?

-Dementia patients can have a multitude of symptoms, many of which need increased care and supervision.
-Our dementia care staff are highly trained specialists who have the experience to copy with the complications of illness.
+People with dementia can have a multitude of symptoms, many of which require enhanced care and supervision.
+Our dementia care staff are highly trained specialists with a wealth of experience.

 What is a sensory garden?

 A sensory garden is a safe outdoor space that stimulates all five senses.
 The calming environment is ideal for dementia residents to carefully explore in a beautiful area.